Family Meeting: Plot summary

 Dutch tells Claudette about the mysterious hang-up calls he got from Rita that made him go to her house the morning before.
 They believe Lloyd killed his mother and made those calls to implicate Dutch.

 Julien and Tina respond to a noise complaint about a rally for Robert Huggins, a local man running for mayor whom they end up arresting for disturbing the peace.
 Shane calls the attorney and finds out that Claudette is only willing to offer reduced charges for Mara.
 He then calls Vic for help.
 Vic refuses to help and tells Shane about the deal he cut with ICE.
-Shane responds by telling Vic that Corinne was working with the police against Vic, because she didn't want Vic near their children.
-A skeptical Vic tells Shane that he'll check up on Shane's children when Shane and Mara are in prison, and hangs up.
+Shane responds by telling Vic that Corinne was working with the police against Vic, because she didn't want Vic near their children and wanted him out of their lives.
+He tells Vic that no matter what happens to him and Mara and his kids, they would always be a family, while Vic will have nothing.
+A skeptical Vic tells Shane that he'll check up on Shane's children when Shane and Mara are in prison and tell them all about what they did, and hangs up.
+Shane gets furious, and distraught over the fact that nothing can save him and his family now.
 Olivia informs Vic that Corinne requested protection from him and that he would no longer be able to see his children.

 Back at the Barn, Claudette pulls Dutch off of the Denton case after uniformed officers find burnt women's clothing in a trash container at Dutch's house.
 Robert Huggins makes bail and requests police protection since threats were made against him, but the request is ignored.
 Billings' attorney meets with Dutch and asks him to change his statement because it hurts Billings' case against the department.

 Shane buys a rose and a toy truck for Mara and Jackson.
 Vic and Ronnie get Santiago to divulge Beltran's location.
 Vic suspected Santiago would know where it is, since the Biz Lats probably delivered the drugs rather than Beltran.
 Vic then calls Olivia to tell her the location, but she refuses to help him.

 Huggins interrupts a rally for Aceveda and questions him as a mayoral candidate.
 Back at the Barn, Billings is unable to get Lloyd to say anything self-incriminating, and all the evidence points to Dutch.
 Dutch feels guilty for what he believes happened to Rita and asks Claudette for another shot at Lloyd.
 Claudette refuses and decides to interrogate Lloyd herself.
 She tells him she's convinced that Dutch may have had something to do with Rita's disappearance.